-- •It is important that donor candidates be assessed for risk of inducement especially for vulnerable populations who may seek either asylum or financial renumeration. - Comply with OPTN Policy 14.2: Independent Living Donor Advocate (ILDA) Requirements in the process of evaluating and assessing voluntariness of decision to donate - Cases where recipient candidates pay for transportation and lodging costs, or evidence of any other monetary or non-monetary compensation, require additional scrutiny for coercion. - •NCNR donor candidates residing in the United States may be the only available living donors for family and friends who have also migrated to the U.S. These potential donors must be subjected to the same scrutiny applied to all living donors to assure there is no coercion involved in the decision to donate, and that the donor procedure is safe and will not impair the donor's long-term health. - •Some programs found success with having the independent living donor advocate (ILDA) discuss voluntariness alone with the potential donor. - Verify the relationship between the NCR/NCNR living donor candidate and the U.S. citizen transplant candidate, and explore any power concerns in the relationship. - Programs should apply multiple methods, relying on the expertise of culturally relevant resources, to ensure that coercion is not in play.
+- It is important that donor candidates be assessed for risk of inducement, especially for vulnerable populations who may seek either asylum or financial renumeration.
+25 - Comply with OPTN Policy 14.2: Independent Living Donor Advocate (ILDA) Requirements in the process of evaluating and assessing voluntariness of decision to donate26 - Cases where recipient candidates pay for transportation and lodging costs, or evidence of any other monetary or non-monetary compensation, require additional scrutiny for coercion. - NCNR donor candidates residing in the United States may be the only available living donors for family and friends who have also migrated to the U.S. These potential donors must be subjected to the same scrutiny applied to all living donors to ensure there is no coercion involved in the decision to donate, and that the donor procedure is safe and will not impair the donor's longterm health. - Some programs found success with having the independent living donor advocate (ILDA) discuss voluntariness alone with the potential donor. - Verify the relationship between the NCR/NCNR living donor candidate and the U.S. citizen transplant candidate, and explore any power concerns in the relationship.